PowerShellEmpire/PowerTools/README.md

     Get-NetCurrentUser              -   gets the current [domain\\]username
-    Get-NetUsers                    -   gets a list of all current users in the domain Get-NetUser                     -   gets data for a specified domain user Get-NetUserSPNs                 -   gets all user ServicePrincipalNames
+    Get-NetUsers                    -   gets a list of all current users in the domain Get-NetUser                     -   gets data for a specified domain user Get-NetUserByFilter             -   gets data for domain user(s) based on a speficied filter Get-NetUserSPNs                 -   gets all user ServicePrincipalNames
     Get-NetOUs                      -   gets data for domain organization units Invoke-NetUserAdd               -   adds a local or domain user